Quantum Synchronization of Perturbed Oscillating Coherences: END MATTER

-In this appendix, we show several properties of the spin-1 model [whose Hamiltonian $H$ and jump operators $L_j$ are defined in Eq.~\eqref{equ:spin1:H} and below] that are mentioned in the main text.
-We begin by reviewing the definition of strong symmetry and its implication on the number of linearly independent steady states.
-We further comment on the steady states of systems whose jump operators are Hermitian.
+\heading{The steady states of the spin-1 model.} ---We show the properties, referred to in the main text, of the steady states of the spin-1 model whose Hamiltonian $H$ and jump operators $L_j$ are defined in Eq.~\eqref{equ:spin1:H} and below.
+We will begin by reviewing the definition of strong symmetry and its implication on the number of linearly independent steady states.
+We then identify the steady states using the model's property that all the jump operators are Hermitian.
+Last, we specify the off-diagonal elements of these steady states in the computation basis.
+We will also remark that the steady states are diagonal once the whole system except for one spin is traced out: They therefore satisfy the limit-cycle requirement mentioned in the main text.